 Please refer to the System Requirements section for up-to-date information on compliance testing and platform support.

-- What environments Excelsior JET is planned to support in the future?
+- What environments Excelsior JET will support in the future?

 - What impact Excelsior JET has on my development cycle?

 You continue using your favorite tools for the most important stages: design, coding, debugging, and testing, without any changes.
 Once your application works stable in the Java environment you use for development, such as the Oracle JRE, you optimize and package your program with Excelsior JET, conduct quality assurance testing and deploy it to enduser systems.

 - Can I use it to compile my application for embedded systems?

 Yes, you can.
 Excelsior JET Embedded enables you to use the Java SE technology in embedded systems.